SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

 This document describes what is included in the latest pre-release of TUA Spartacus libraries, such as `next` and `rc` libraries.

-_Last updated July 21, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus_
+_Last updated July 24, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus_

-## Release 0.1.0-next.2 - July 21st, 2020
+## Release 0.1.0-next.2 - July 24th, 2020

 Aside from continued work on removing deprecated code, bug fixes, and code refactoring, the following sections highlight work that has been done for this release.

 - Product Offering Pricing improvements.
-For more information, see [Pricing in TUA Help Portal](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/ad4430d10fc3477096752d83f935faf9.html).
+For more information, see [Pricing in TUA Help Portal](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/ad4430d10fc3477096752d83f935faf9.html) in the TUA Help portal.
 - Guided selling for complex Bundled Product Offerings.
+For more information, see [Configurable Guided Selling for BPOs](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/464d4b03d91442e9ac95f69808895a39.html) in the TUA Help portal.
 - Redesigned for Spartacus.

 ## Questions